availability-icon

 Need more help deciding?

 If you or your child is having difficulty with when and how long they game, interventions are available.
-Several 12-step programs have formed that address gaming, and many people are turning to mental health professionals for guidance.
+Many people are turning to mental health professionals at Thriveworks Peachtree City for guidance.

-That is why Thriveworks Peachtree City provides counseling for video game addiction: people can regain control of their video game use.
+Thriveworks Peachtree City provides counseling for video game addiction: So that people can regain control of their video game use.
+To book a session, simply call us or go online to book a session today.

 Video Game Addiction: Recognizing the Signs